 Many other strategies have come before this replacement levy request.
+TVF&R is much more than a reactive, respond when

-TVF&R is much more than a reactive, respond when the bell goes off, fire department.
+IVF&R is much more than a reactive, respond when the bell goes off, fire department.
 Our personnel work with commercial property owners to significantly reduce false alarms, use single person units to respond to 8% of calls that are less severe, target community risks with education strategies, and employ alternative resources such as volunteers and citizen CPR responders to help provide responsive service at a good value.